Anastasia1707/Anastasia1707.github.io/README.md

 ABOUT ME

-Data Science graduate student with 7+ years of experience in macroeconomic research for the government agencies, academia, and industry with a strong interest in applying data analysis to solve real-world problems.
+My name is Anastasia Iskaliyeva.
+I am a Data Science graduate student with 7+ years of experience in macroeconomic research for the government agencies, academia, and industry with a strong interest in applying data analysis to solve real-world problems.

+I have an academic background in economics and professional experience in economic research and statistical analysis for the Ministry of National Economy and National Analytical Center of Kazakhstan, where I have worked on projects in collaboration with experts from Duke University, Centennial Group, and the World Bank on the topics of global value chains and oil wealth management.

+Today, I am particularly excited about new cross-disciplinary fields that have emerged with the implementation of machine learning.
+I am looking for an opportunity to contribute to impactful projects with the adoption of machine learning techniques.
+To advance my skills in data analysis, I’ve completed courses on Python, SQL, and earned Tableau certification.
+Currently, I am a student in the Master of Data Science graduate program at UCI.

 PROJECTS